hive-keychain/hive-keychain-extension/README.md

 });
 ```

-where "role" can be "Posting" or "Active" or "Memo".
+where "role" can be "Posting" or "Active".

 ### Remove Account Authority